-Getting outdoors can help us to slow down, relax, consider new perspectives, and get in touch with what matters most.
-I offer outdoor therapy sessions on Friday mornings at Redwood Regional Park in Oakland.
-Before meeting outdoors, we meet in my SF or Oakland office for a few sessions to get to know each other, clarify how ecotherapy could be helpful for you, and make a safe transition outside.
-Check out the posts below to hear some more of my thoughts on the relationship between nature and psychotherapy.
+I offer outdoor ecotherapy sessions on Fridays at Redwood Regional Park in the Oakland Hills.
+Before meeting outdoors, we meet in one of my East Bay office locations for a few sessions to get to know each other, clarify how ecotherapy could be helpful for you, and make a safe transition outside.
+Please contact me to discuss services or to schedule a free 15-minute consultation.